Daphne-Qin/AdventOfCode2021/Problem17/README.md

 I read the first paragraph of the problem description:

-> You finally decode the Elves' message.
-HI, the message says.
+> You finally decode the Elves' message. `HI`, the message says.
 You continue searching for the sleigh keys.

 Is topaz[^1] serious right now?
 [Problem 16's overly long description on how to decode a message](https://adventofcode.com/2021/day/16) was all for a "HI"?
 Seems like Problem 17 was the calm before the storm again, since [Problem 18](https://adventofcode.com/2021/day/18) is also long.
 I'm still recovering from my 4 hours of trying to understand Problem16's description.
 No way am I doing that *again* today.
+From now on, I might just do Problem 18, or any other problem with a long description, after December 25.
+I already exhausted the extent of my capacity for attention on Problem 16, which I still haven't solved yet (as of when I'm writing this).

 Anyway, onto today's problem.